 Equipotential bonding or simply bonding is a technique for minimising the danger of equipment damage and personal injury.
-It entails connecting all metals and conductive goods to an earthing system (also known as a grounding system) so that they all have the same potential energy (voltage).
+It entails connecting all metals and conductive goods to an earthing system (also known as a grounding system) so all of them have the same potential energy (voltage).

-Earthed materials are materials that are connected to the conductive surface of the Earth usually for the safety purpose of routing defective current into the ground (blowing a fuse) or dissipating potentially hazardous static discharges.
+Earthed materials connect to the conductive surface of the Earth.
+They are connected for the safety purpose of routing defective current into the ground (by blowing a fuse) or dissipating potentially hazardous discharges.

-When numerous earthed items are connected, the magnitude of their voltages is limited, and a harmful potential difference gets avoided.
-This eliminates the possibility of a worker being shocked by a dangerous electric charge travelling from one earthed object through the worker and onto another earthed item of a different voltage.
+When numerous earthed items are connected, the magnitude of their voltage is limited, and a harmful potential difference gets avoided.
+That eliminates the possibility of a worker being shocked by a dangerous electric charge, which travels from one earthed object through the worker onto another earthed item of a different voltage.

-When two separate things have different potential energies, it might be dangerous for a worker to come in contact with both at the same moment.
-This is since when a circuit is formed between two places of differing potential energy/voltage, the energy will flow as quickly as possible from the higher potential point to the lower potential one.
-This energy flow causes a current to flow through the worker, which, if large enough, can be fatal.
+When two separate things have different potential energies, it might be dangerous for a worker to contact both at the same time, this usually happens when a circuit between two places of differing potential energy/voltage is established.
+The energy will flow as quickly as possible from the higher potential point to the lower potential one.
+This energy flow causes a current to flow through the worker, which can be fatal.
 The equipotential bonding of earthed equipment protects workers in equipotential zones by ensuring that the electrical potential between all the places of the body is virtually the same.

 Why Equipotential Bonding?

 Equipotential bonding is essentially an electrical connection that keeps the potential of several exposed and extraneous conducting elements close to the same.
 An earthed equipotential zone is where exposed conductive parts and extraneous conducting parts are at nearly the same potential by bonding.
 The reason behind that is to ensure that the potential difference between accessible exposed conductive parts does not occur under fault situations.